Megagig/pharma-care-saas/Implementation/PERF_BASELINE.md

 ## Overview

-This document establishes the performance baseline for the PharmaCare MERN-stack SaaS application as of the Phase 0: Discovery & Baseline Measurement implementation.
+This document establishes the performance baseline for the PharmacyCopilot MERN-stack SaaS application as of the Phase 0: Discovery & Baseline Measurement implementation.
 All measurements are taken after the MUI to shadcn/ui migration and serve as the foundation for tracking performance improvements throughout the optimization process.

 ## Measurement Environment